 Jesus married us in Grandma’s farmhouse when the saints laid their hands on us and prayed, and I refuse to glory in anything but that.
 When I meet Jesus someday, I will be able to say to him, “I remember the day, Lord, when you joined us together.
 And I honored your holy grace above all the vanities of earth.”
 Jesus will remember that day, too, and all the days since then, and he will know that I never let any man steal the glory for the mercy he showed me that day.

-Paul said, “If any man glory, let him glory in the Lord.”
-That is a superfluous commandment to anyone who truly loves God because love for God causes the heart to glory in everything the Lord does, feels, or says.
+Paul said, “He who glories, let him glory in the Lord.”
+That is a superfluous commandment to anyone who truly loves God because love for God causes the heart to glory in everything the LORD does, feels, or says.
 Compared to Him, all the “glorious” things of earth are nothing.
-David felt this way, and he sang to the Lord, “A day in your courts is better than a thousand [anywhere else].”
+David felt this way, and he sang to the LORD, “A day in your courts is better than a thousand [anywhere else].”
 That is the simple and holy attitude that the love of God brings into the heart, and it is the simplicity of Christ that we must maintain if we hope ever to see the face God.
-Paul warned the saints to beware lest the simplicity of Christ be stolen from their hearts.
+Paul warned the saints to beware lest the simplicity of Christ be stolen from their hearts (2Cor.
+11:2–3).
 It is a warning we would do well to heed.